minetest/minetest/README.txt

 - You can build a bare server or a bare client by specifying -DBUILD_CLIENT=0 or -DBUILD_SERVER=0
 - You can select between Release and Debug build by -DCMAKE_BUILD_TYPE=<Debug or Release>
   - Debug build is slower, but gives much more useful output in a debugger
+- If you build a bare server, you don't need to have Irrlicht installed.
+In that case use -DIRRLICHT_SOURCE_DIR=/the/irrlicht/source

 Compiling on Windows:
 ---------------------